 The Special Education Program currently offers three types of post-baccalaureate degrees and programs: two graduate degrees, the Master of Arts in Education (M.A.Ed.) and the Master of Arts in Teaching (M.A.T.), as well as an add-on Academically or Intellectually Gifted (AIG) licensure program.
 We are also proud to support current educators with professional development credential programs.
 Courses in alll graduate level special education programs are offered online.

 The M.A.Ed. program is for those teachers who have an “A” level license in education.
 Teachers with licenses in areas other than special education may have to take some prerequisite courses.
-The program consists of a professional core, a special education core, and a concentration in one of the following areas: behavioral disorders, gifted creative and innovative education, learning disabilities, intellectual disabilities, or severe/profound disabilities.
+The program consists of a professional core, a special education core, and a concentration in one of the following areas: behavioral disorders, gifted creative and innovative education, mild to moderate disabilities, or severe/profound disabilities.

 Program: 30 - 33 semester hours of graduate study:

 The M.A.T. program is for those who do not have an “A” level license in special education.
 Qualified persons with a B.A or B.S. degree may earn a teaching license and graduate degree simultaneously.
 The program consists of a professional core, pedagogy courses, and a concentration in General Curriculum for individuals interested in working with children and youth with mild to moderate disabilities or Adapted Curriculum for individuals interested in working with children and youth with severe disabilities.

 Program: 39 semester hours of graduate study:

 WCU offers a graduate-level certificate program that leads to an AIG license that can be added to any academic area license.
 The program consists of 12 graduate hours in gifted education.
 All courses are online with the exception of a one-week field experience that takes place at WCU’s Cullowhee campus in June.
 The courses are part of a larger master’s degree program (M.A.Ed.), and qualifying students have the option of applying to the master’s degree program to complete their graduate degree.

 In addition to licensure options, the Special Education Graduate Program offers teachers a professional development credential in three critical skill areas: